sutter/Sutterlity/README.md

 * Minify HTML
 * Uglify Script
-* Optimise and minify styles with CSSO
+* Optimise and minify styles with CSSO, UNCSS for remove unused CSS the stylesheet

 Run project before.

 ```
-gulp production
+gulp --production
 ```

 ### Deploy on GithubPages